I wonder if you can tell me more about this trinket pot. I think it

 If you do advertise them for sale, look for the number which should be impressed on the base of each piece and mention it in your advert.
 This will help everyone to know exactly which pieces you are selling.

-recently started collecting Hornsea Pottery tableware as it reminds me of my
+have recently started collecting Hornsea Pottery tableware as it reminds me of

-childhood and our many visits to the Pottery.
-I particularly like the storage
+my childhood and our many visits to the Pottery.
+I particularly like the

 and Tapestry.
 At the moment my buys are impulsive and indiscriminate, from car